shopware5/shopware/README.md

 You can now access your shop

+# Backend

+The backend is located at `/backend` example `http://your.shop.com/backend`.
 Backend Login: demo/demo

 The test_images.zip file includes thumbnails for the new responsive theme and the old deprecated template.